slint-ui/slint/docs/langref.md

 The fonts chosen for rendering are automatically picked up from the system.
 It is also possible to include custom fonts in your design.
 A custom font must be a TrueType font (`.ttf`) or a TrueType font collection (`.ttc`).
-You can select a custom font with the `import` statement: `import "./my_custom_font.ttf"` in a .60 file.
+You can select a custom font with the `import` statement: `import "./my_custom_font.ttf"` in a .slint file.
 This instructions the SixtyFPS compiler to include the font and makes the font families globally available for use with `font-family` properties.